AnthonyWrather/AnthonyWrather.github.io/_posts/2024-12-25-whats-this-about.markdown

 2. Install [Jekyll](https://jekyllrb.com/), create the initial website and do some basic config.
 3. Create an initial post.
 4. Add [Giscus](https://github.com/giscus/giscus) [Better](https://giscus.app/) comments to the project.
+5. Add Google Analytics and a custom GitHub action.
+6. Added

 ![A Galaxy.](/assets/posts/a-galaxy.png)